COVID-19 Vaccine Information

 Free COVID-19 Home Test Kits

-The federal government has announced that a third round of home test kits are available to households.
+The federal government makes a limited number of home test kits available to households at no cost.
 Visit covidtests.gov to place your order.

 Have you gotten your booster?
 Here’s a handy FAQ.